Working with Geometry

 Applying a Tile

-Now we can apply a tile to the sector using the Apply Tile action which applies the currently selected tile in the tile-picker to the currently selected sector.
+Now we can apply a tile to the sector using the Apply Tile button in the Tile Picker dock.
+It applies the currently selected tile in the tile picker to the currently selected sector.

 The Rect tool does all the above in one step, it creates a rectangular sector and applies the currently selected tile to it, but it is only used for decoration purposes (i.e. quickly drawing tiles).
 When you want to create the foundations of an area (for example a house), you need to create its sector manually.